ProjectIgnis/Distribution/README.md

 * Added support for an arbitrary number of cards in a deck (main, side, extra.)
 	* requires editing the deck file, might be tied with the server.
 	* the deck displayed in Deck Edit will no longer display a maximum of 60 cards in the main deck if the deck file contains more than that.

+* Text can now be copied (on windows, CTRL+C) from the chat/duel log.

+* Files can now be dragged and dropped in the client:
+	* drop an YDK file in the deck area in Deck edit and it will load that deck
+	* drop a card ID/passcode in the deck are in Deck edit and it will add that card to the deck
+		* the same works for card names
+	* drop a YRPx file in the replay area in Watch replay and it will load that replay.

 ### Core, Scripts and functions and other